jaantollander/masters-thesis/content/20_hpc.md

 ## Client-server application
-A *client-server application* is an application that is broken into two processes, a client and a server.
+A *client-server application* is an application that consists of two processes, a client and a server.
 The *client* requests a server to perform some service by sending a message.
-The *server* examines the client's message, performs the appropriate actions, and sends a response message back to the client.
+The *server* listens for client's messages and examines them, then it performs the appropriate actions, and sends a response message back to the client.
 The client and server may reside in the same host computer or separate host computers connected by a network.
 They communicate with each other by some Interprocess Communication (IPC) mechanism.
 Usually, the client application interacts with a user, while the server application provides access to a shared resource.